enc3/cobblemon-setup-1.21.1/README.md

 https://modrinth.com/mod/cobblemon/versions?g=1.21.1&l=fabric \
 This link should directly open the correct version; v1.21.1 and Fabric mod loader. ***Put the downloaded .jar file into your minecraft mods folder.***

+# Install Resource Pack

+1. Drag and drop the `resourcepacks/MysticMons_v3.2.1.zip` file in the `.minecraft/resourcepacks/` folder.

+2. DO NOT UNZIP THIS FILE, keep it a zip.

+3. After loading into the game, open the Resource Packs screen from the Options menu.
+    You should see the MysticMons resource pack on the left, move it to the right to enable it and exit the screen.
+    Pokemons like Dialga, Xerneas, Yveltal, etc. should be modelled.

+Refer https://modrinth.com/datapack/mysticmons/ to see which pokemon are modelled.

 # Post Install Check

 ### Reminder to download Cobblemon as well.
+### Reminder to download and move resource pack as well.
 1. Start the game, it should start normally without crashing.

 2. To test if the mod works, create a new single player world with Creative mode and cheats enabled.
 Pressing `M` should open the starter pokemon selection menu.
 Commands like `/spawnpokemon`, `/spawnallpokemon` should be available (unless you forgot to enable cheats on world creation).